ygnmhdtt/AWS_Lv1/README.md

 - Make this ALB HTTPS-Accessable

-## ステップ6: S3を使ってみよう
+## Step 6: Use S3

-### 6-1: コンテンツアップロード
+### 6-1: Upload contents

-- S3が `イレブン・ナイン` と呼ばれる理由を調査してください。
+- Study why S3 is called `Eleven-nine`
-- バケットポリシー・ACLの違いについて調査してください。
+- Study about difference from Bucket policy and ACL
-- S3の結果整合性について調査してください。
+- Study about `Eventual Consistency` of S3
-- S3にcurriculumバケットを作成してください。
+- Create `curriculum` bucket
-- 作成したバケットに以下のindex.htmlをアップロードしてください。
+- Upload this index.html to curriculum bucket

 index.html